-- the provision of affordable housing is a key objective of the State Plan, Sub-Regional Strategy and City West SREP.
+- the provision of affordable housing is a key objective of NSW 2021 and the City West SREP.
 The sub-regional strategy identifies the importance of providing affordable housing in the North Eveleigh Precinct; - the site is well located near to services, including public transport and education facilities and is an appropriate location for higher density housing; - the proposed building appropriately relates to the adjoining Carriage Works building, being of an appropriate scale, materials and form; and - the proposed building will provide a high level of amenity for residents and promote social interaction.

-It is recommended that the Executive-Director Development Assessment Systems and Approvals
+It is recommended that the Executive-Director Development Assessment Systems and Approvals:

-- (a) consider the report and its findings and approve the modification request by signing the attached modifying instrument (Appendix F); - (b) consider all relevant matters under Section 79C of the Environmental Planning and Assessment Act 1979, including those contained in the findings and recommendations of this report and appended documentation and grant consent to the development application, subject to conditions, under section 89E of the Environmental Planning and Assessment Act 1979 and sign the attached instrument of consent (Appendix F).
+- (a) consider the report and its findings and approve the modification request under section 75W of the Environmental Planning and Assessment Act 1979, by signing the attached modifying instrument (Appendix F); and - (b) give notice that the Redfern-Waterloo Authority Contributions Plan 2006 and Redfern-Waterloo Authority Affordable Housing Contributions Plan 2006, do not apply to the development; and - (c) consider all relevant matters under Section 79C of the Environmental Planning and Assessment Act 1979, including those contained in the findings and recommendations of this report and appended documentation and grant consent to the development application, subject to conditions, under section 89E of the Environmental Planning and Assessment Act 1979 and sign the attached instrument of consent (Appendix F).